marisarpo/horizons-week02/day4/2_horello-ajax/readme.md

 ## Step 5: Writing to the API

-You are ready to start implementing your AJAX calls to perform new actions on the API.
-The first thing we are going to do is implement the code that allows you to edit a card's title and description.
-The event handlers from the HTML are already done and the modal is working too.
-The functions `updateCardTitle` and `setDescription` are called by the event listeners when someone saves a new title to a card.
-Implement:
+If you can see all the lists and cards on your Horello board, you are ready to start implementing your AJAX calls to perform new actions on the API.
+Now, we are going implement the code that allows you to edit a card's title and description.

+Whenever someone clicks on a card, a modal shows up.
+If you edit the card and click on save, `updateCardTitle` and `setDescription` are called.
+You have to implement them to make the request to Trello and update the title on the backend.

-`horello.Card.prototype.updateCardTitle` Make a PUT request to the 'cards' endpoint to the API to update the card's title.
-Don't forget to do `this.title = titleStr;` so your interface also refreshes.
+`horello.Card.prototype.updateCardTitle` Should make a PUT request to the '/cards' endpoint to update the card's title.
+Don't forget to modify the current card doing  `this.title = titleStr;` so your interface also refreshes!

-`horello.Card.prototype.setDescription` Same concept as above, for card descriptions.
+`horello.Card.prototype.setDescription` Same concept as above.

-Now, you are going to implement functions that do an API request and refresh the page when the ajax request ends in success.
+Now, you are going to implement similar functions that do an API request and refresh the page when the ajax request ends in success.

+`horello.Board.prototype.addList` Whenever a list is added, this function is called.
-`horello.Board.prototype.addList` This function should create a new POST request with the list's name and other needed data and call the API.
-On the success callback of this function, remember to call `this.loadListData();` so the lists are refreshed and your new list shows.
+You should make a POST request to create a new `List` on the backend.
+On the success callback of this function, remember to call `this.loadListData();` so the lists are refreshed and your new list shows up on the page.

-`horello.List.prototype.addCard` This function should create a new POST request with the cards's name and other needed data and call the API.
-On the success callback of this function, remember to call `this.loadCardData();` so the cards on your list are refreshed and your new list shows.
+`horello.List.prototype.addCard` Same concept as above.